holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/03_git_basics/lesson_plan.md

     - Where have you seen a solution to this?
         - GoogleDocs version history
             - Show GoogleDocs version history
-            - Compare with Git
+            - Compare with `git`
 - What do we know about `git`?
-    - Git is version control for a whole project
+    - `git` is version control for a whole project
     - Why do you think so popular?
     - Show visual: http://git-school.github.io/visualizing-git/
         - Really can just do `git commit` for now